Jesse McI. Carter

 Jesse McIlvane Carter (April 12, 1863 – June 23, 1930) was a United States Army Major General who served as Chief of the Militia Bureau.

 Early life

 Jesse McI.
 Carter was born in Farmington, Missouri on April 12, 1863.
-He graduated from the United States Military Academy in 1886, the same year as fellow Missourian John J. Pershing.
+He attended the United States Military Academy (USMA) at West Point, New York, from where he later graduated (37th in a class of 77) in June 1886, the same year as fellow Missourian John J. Pershing, who graduated 30th.
 Carter was appointed a second lieutenant in the 3rd Cavalry.

 Start of career

 Carter served in a variety of assignments throughout the United States at the beginning of his career, including postings during the Indian Wars to Fort Ringgold, Texas with the 3rd Cavalry, and Forts McIntosh, Clark and Sam Houston, Texas with the 5th Cavalry.
 From 1890 to 1891 he was commandant of cadets and an instructor at Norwich University.
 From 1893 to 1894 he served as a recruiting officer in Indianapolis, Indiana and Louisville, Kentucky.
 In the years immediately prior to the Spanish–American War, Carter commanded Troop C, 5th Cavalry at New Orleans, Tampa, Mobile and Huntsville.